 If these functions do not happen in the prescribed order, it is possible to damage your harrow.
-Two likely things could cause this sequence to not operate in the correct order:
+Two likely things could cause this sequence to not operate in the correct order;

-- 1. Sequence valve setting is not correct.

-- 2. Restrictor not performing.
+- 1. Sequence valve setting is not correct. - 2.
+Restrictor not performing.

-- 3. Operator error is activating the two circuits in the correct order.

-It may be necessary to adjust the hydraulic valves, check the orifices or re-examine the order of activating the circuits.
+It may be necessary to adjust the hydraulic valves or check the orifices.
 Some common problems and their solutions follow.